softwareQinc/qpp/README.md

 `Makefiles.examples` and `CMakeLists.txt` are provided for convenience.
-The final version of the library will consist only of header files, and it is the user's responsability to create an appropriate Makefile system that suits her/his needs.
+The final version of the library will consist only of header files, and it is the user's responsability to create an appropriate build system that suits her/his needs.